dlbewley/ovn-explorer/README.md

 - Interactive network visualization with multiple layout algorithms
 - Detailed component information display
 - Console for executing OVN commands
+- JSON data collection and caching for improved performance
+- Persistent cache of OVN data for offline viewing
+- Refresh all data on demand with a single click

 ## Requirements